M source: The Gospel of Mark (40–70)

-Eusebius, in his catalog of ancient church writings, puts the Gospel of Mark in his Homologoumena or "accepted" category.
-Both modern and ancient Biblical scholars agree that it was the earliest Canonical account of the life of Jesus Christ.
-It is a primitive, primary source, incorporated into both the Canonical Matthean Gospel as well as Luke-Acts.
+Eusebius, in his catalog of ancient church writings, puts the Gospel of Mark (as well as the other three gospels) in his Homologoumena or "accepted" category.
+Modern Biblical scholars generally agree that it was the earliest Canonical account of the life of Jesus Christ, though the church fathers themselves unanimously held that Matthew was.
+In this hypothesis, Mark was incorporated into both the Canonical Matthean Gospel as well as Luke-Acts.

-A majority of scholars agree that the Gospel of Mark was not written by any of the Apostles, but by an otherwise unimportant figure in the early church.
-Notwithstanding its shortcomings, it was probably included in the Canon because the Early Church Fathers believed it was a reliable account of the life of Jesus of Nazareth.
+A majority of scholars believe that the gospel of Mark was written anonymously and later attributed to Mark, and it was included in the Canon because the Church believed it was a reliable account of the life of Jesus of Nazareth anyway.

 In his Church History, Eusebius records that the writer of this gospel was a man named Mark who was Peter's interpreter.
 It was believed that his accounts of Jesus were historically accurate, but that there was some chronological distortion.
 It is further agreed that this gospel was originally composed in Koine Greek, near Rome.